Research shows that Movies, music, and other activities have been perfect escapism for victims with mental health problems.

 Related Reads:

-Final Verdict: Mental Health Movies
+Final Verdict: Mental Health Movies To Not Miss Out!

 This showcased a perfect example of valuing mental health and how awareness of it can be spread.